corballis/developer-tools/code-format/README.md

 docker run --rm -v $(pwd):/data circleci/circleci-cli:alpine orb publish /data/code-formatter.orb.yml corballis/intellij-code-format@[VERSION] --token [YOUR_TOKEN_COMES_HERE]
 ```

+- If you need to make changes in the ORB's code it's better to use dev versions.
+In order to do this use ```@dev:any-string-you-want``` when you publish your ORB.
+Don't forget to publish the final version when you are finished with the development because dev versions will be removed after a period of time.

 # Create new ORB/namespace on Windows environment:
 - In order to create new ORB in the registry you need to use CicleCi CLI.
     - CLI only works on Linux environment.
 If you are using Windows the best option is to use CircleCi's docker image.